Position: Assistant Head Coach, Special Teams Coordinator, Tight Ends

-• Has coached in a national championship game with three different schools, including Clemson (2015,16).
+• Coached in a national championship game with three different schools, including Clemson (2015,16,18).

-• Had a big impact in Clemson winning the 2011, 2015, 2016 and 2017 ACC titles.
-He has been on the staff of six ACC Atlantic Division titles in the last nine years.
+• Had a big impact in Clemson winning five ACC titles.
+He has been on the staff of seven ACC Atlantic Division titles in the last 10 years.

 • His tight ends helped Clemson average 194.1 rushing yards per game in 2017.

-• Won his second national championship as an assistant coach in 2016, as he was an assistant at Alabama in 1992.
+• Won his second and third national championships as an assistant coach in 2016 and 2018, as he was an assistant at Alabama in 1992.

 • Coached two-time All-American and two-time Mackey Award finalist Jordan Leggett.
 Leggett set Clemson tight end records for receptions, yards, and touchdowns.

 • Placekicker Greg Huegel was an All-American in 2015.